BostonGlobe/wp-local-compose/README.md

 6. Install a Codesniffer plugin in your code editor.
 PHP Sniffer by *wongin* works well in VS Code (3/2024).

-Now you should be able to set the coding standard in the Codesniffer plugin to **WordPress-BGMP**.
+Now you should be able to set the coding standard in the Codesniffer plugin to "WordPress-BGMP".